-This research was conducted in laboratory on mice only and yet to be tried on human beings.
-The Genentech VP of cancer immunology, Dr. Ira Mellman, termed these findings as “most interesting result.”
+This research was conducted in the laboratory on mice only and yet to be tried on human beings.
+The Genentech VP of cancer immunology, Dr. Ira Mellman, termed these findings “most interesting result.”

-Dr Mellman said, “As with all mouse experiments, it is easier to get insights into mechanisms, unfortunately its translation in human is still unclear,” He remains quite skeptical, but he plans to have a meeting with Dr. Blelloch real soon and discuss the implications of this study.
+Dr. Mellman said, “As with all mouse experiments, it is easier to get insights into mechanisms, unfortunately, its translation in humans is still unclear,” He remains quite skeptical, but he plans to have a meeting with Dr. Blelloch real soon and discuss the implications of this study.

 New research and work published in 2018 in the journal Nature showed that skin cancer tumors produced PD-L1 molecules that significantly suppressed the immune system.